 This is generally a simplified description of the major HTML website elements.
 As you may understand, the knowledge and effort of different experts will be required to set up such a project.
 This obviously has a direct impact upon the project cost.

 How to Convert from WordPress to a Static HTML – The Ultimate Guide

 If you have made up your mind to convert the website into a static HTML version, you may choose several paths.
 Some of them are pretty simple while others require a specific background.
 In this article, we made our best to cover all the available options.

 The entire process of website migration might appear to be a tricky business.
 However, some plugins will make the task a bit easier to complete.
-Let’s have a look at one of the most popular plugins and online converters available for WP users:
+Let’s have a look at the most popular plugins and online converters available for WP users out there.